theguyonthesky/Blind-SQLI/README.md

 # Tools and Technologies Used
 Python – Main programming language.

+Vulnerable Web Application – The script requires a backend server with a known SQL injection vulnerability to target.

 `requests` – For sending HTTP POST requests.

 Linux (Kali) – Typical environment for running hash-cracking tools.